 - Check out the potential of sulfoxides in polymer materials by this article from Dogus:

 "Thermo-and oxidation-sensitive poly(meth)acrylates based on alkyl sulfoxides: dual-responsive homopolymers from one functional group" published in Polym.
 Chem.
 2020, 11, 7662-7676.

 Daniel was appointed Assistant Professor (Juniorprofessor for Chemical Nano- pharmaceutics) at the Freie Universität Berlin in February 2016.

-He is currently building up his group in the Institute of Pharmacy and is developing new synthetic strategies for nanomaterials with applications in such fields as nano- pharmaceutics and materials science.
+He is currently working with his group at the Institute of Pharmacy and is developing new synthetic strategies for nanomaterials with applications in such fields as nano- pharmaceutics and materials science.

 Daniel is combing his expertise in polymer synthesis, colloidal chemistry, self-assembly and the physics of interfaces to a multidisciplinary research concept.
 This enables innovative approaches that span from molecular design, synthesis, and characterization to the final application.

 Are you looking for an opprtunity to join an interdisciplinary research environment?
 Would you like to be part of a team that develops new synthetic strategies to create functional nanomaterials for a broad range of applications?

 We offer the possibility for students from chemistry and pharmacy to carry out doctoral (PhD) and master theses, bachelor theses, research internships or projects during their practical year.